 We work very closely with Specialisterne and the Open Doors Initiative to support people with Dyspraxia into employment, training and further education.
 We also work closely with the national Individual Placement and Support programme for adults with Dyspraxia and a diagnosed mental health condition to support them into competitive employment.

 We are fans of many people, programmes and companies in the diversity and inclusion space.
 I don’t think we could fairly single out one over another as there are so many facets to ensuring that the D&I issues are identified and addressed across many sectors.
 There are wonderful organisations and individuals working with people with disabilities including mental health, the traveller community, refugee groups, family carers and so many more.
-Then there is the issue of gender diversity, we still have a long way to go there.
-Many companies are being made aware of their responsibilities in developing responses to ensure that diversity and inclusion forms part of their future employment strategy.
+Then there is the issue of gender diversity, we still have a long way to go.
+Many companies are being made aware of their responsibilities in developing responses to ensure that diversity and inclusion form part of their future employment strategy.
 It would be nice to see our government departments being as pro-active.
 Some are very good but others are lagging way behind the private sector and need to do much more.